ChilliCream/hotchocolate-docs/docs/code-first-introduction.md

 We are constantly working on this mechanism in order to support more cases.
 The most significant drawback at the moment is that we cannot detect if a reference type is meant as non-null-type or as nullable-type.

-In order to describe your intention more detailed or even describe types that do not exist in c# you can opt to use the schema types.
+In order to describe your intention more detailed or even describe types that do not exist in C# you can opt to use the schema types.

-There are basically to ways to describe your types explicitly.
+There are basically two ways to describe your types explicitly.
 For smaller declarations we can pass into the constructor of a schema type a configuration delegate that specifies the schema type properties.

 ```csharp
 var schema = Schema.Create(c =>